adityagaur0/meals/README.md

 # Section 9: Animations[MEALS APP]
 ![Screenshot 2024-01-05 at 5 40 42 AM](https://github.com/adityagaur0/meals/assets/112656570/eea66804-22c5-4a5d-bebd-ed508853d5bc)

-1. explicit animations
+### 1. explicit animations
  task 1 : create an explicit animation means own animation in categroies. dart to add animations to it.
  -to change from stateless to stateful => Go to refactor and click convert to stateful.

 ```
 //Section 9: {A.} To make an explicit animation convert this stateless to statefull widget
-//- to convert to statefull . right click , go to refactor and convert it
+//- to convert to stateful. right click, go to refactor, and convert it
 class CategoriesScreen extends StatefulWidget {
   const CategoriesScreen(
       {super.key,